Michael's Journey: "It Starts with Me"

 Kidney-friendly meal plan

-It may surprise you to learn that some of the foods you eat to help control your type 2 diabetes are not necessarily good for your kidneys if you have chronic kidney disease.
+It may surprise you to learn that some of the foods you eat as part of a healthy diet for type 2 diabetes are not necessarily good for your kidneys if you have chronic kidney disease.
 A kidney-friendly meal plan helps protect your kidneys from further damage and limits the amount of potassium and phosphorus you consume, as well as fluids you drink.
 This can help keep waste and fluid from building up and causing problems.
 Be sure to talk with a dietitian about what is the best meal plan for you.

 Limit potassium, phosphorus, and water